qadron/toq/README.md

 ## Usage

-Check out the files in the <i>examples/</i> directory, it goes through everything in great detail.
+Check out the files in the <i>examples/</i> directory, they go through everything in great detail.

 ## Installation